 The Digital Millennium Copyright Act [“DMCA”] provides websites and internet-connected apps with immunity from copyright infringement claims based on content users upload to your site or app.
 For example, YouTube is not liable if I upload a video of my dog dancing to a Depeche Mode song and a music publisher sues for copyright infringement.
 If you allow visitors to upload any content to your online properties, you should pursue compliance with the DMCA to take advantage of this immunity.

 A catch exists, of course.
 You must comply with a “takedown notice” process detailed in the law.
 One requirement is that businesses designate an agent to receive DMCA takedown notices.
 The significant change for 2018 is the Copyright Office launched a new online agent registration platform.
-If you registered an agent prior to December 2016, you must register again in the new system.
-The agent data in the old registration system is not being transferred to the new platform.
+You must register your agent in the new system if the last registration was before December 2016.
+The Copyright Office is not transferring the data in the old system to the new one.
 Fail to take this step, and you lose the protection of the DMCA.
 The good news is the registration fee for the new system is a whopping $6, which is a decrease from $135 with the previous platform.
 If you need an agent to act on behalf of your company, visit DMCAAgentService.com.

 Death of Section 230 – Review Site Problems

 Ever wondered why sites like Yelp and RipOffReport.com don’t get sued for defamation by companies who receive bad reviews?
 Well, plenty of businesses try to file such lawsuits, but Section 230 of the Communications Decency Act provides these sites with immunity from defamation claims based on reviews left by a third party.
-The basic idea behind Section 230 when it was enacted in the late 1990s was that sites should be protected from such lawsuits so the web could grow.
+The basic idea behind Section 230 was that websites should be protected from such lawsuits so the web could grow.
 Without Section 230, the Internet would likely not be what it is today and sites such as Facebook and Yelp might well not exist.

 The Internet is no longer in its infancy.
-20 years have passed since Congress enacted Section 230.
-As you may have noticed, defamation is a real problem online with people leaving fake reviews on sites, stating horrible things in comments, and generally being low lifes.
-A valid question now exists as to whether sites should be required to do more to control the content posted by users?
+Twenty years have passed since Congress enacted Section 230.
+As you may have noticed, defamation is a real problem online with people leaving fake reviews on sites, stating horrible things in comments, and generally being lowlifes.
+Does a valid question now exist as to whether sites should be required to do more to control the content posted by users?
 Judges appear to be receptive to placing limits on Section 230, so keep an eye out for any significant court decisions on the law.
 Setting up a Google alert for Section 230 might be wise.

 Damn you, Europe!
 In late May 2018, a new privacy regulation known as the General Data Protection Regulation [“GDPR”] will go into effect in the European Union.
 The regulation is primarily a privacy law applicable to all 28 member states of the EU.